manwar/perlweeklychallenge-club/challenge-004/abigail/README.md

 of your script.
 Say, if your script size is `10`, it should print `3.141592653`.

+### Notes
+We're going to encode the digits (after the decimal dot) in groups of 9 in base-91.
+9 base-10 digits need 5 base-91 digits.
+We represent the base-91 digits as ASCII characters, from '#' (0) to '~' (90).
+Now, '#' to '~' covers a range of 92; however, when encoding, we will be skipping '\'.
+Choosing a range from '#' to '~' while skipping '\' means we can easily use this in double quoted strings (for languages which don't do interpolation).

+This gives a reduction of 44% (9 decimals encoded in 5 characters).
+By using 3242 digits of Pi, we decidate 1800 characters to the encoding of Pi, which gives us plenty of room to write code to do the decoding and printing.
+We may even need to filler comments to make it all work out.

 ### Solutions
 * [AWK](awk/ch-1.awk)
 * [C](c/ch-1.c)